AbrarBorno/ExamConductor/README.md

  - Get the link to the database.
 Starting with `mongodb://` or `mongodb+srv://`
  - Paste & replace the database link in app.js file in this line `const DBLINK = 'mongodb://localhost:27017/examine';`
  - Run `npm install` from terminal in the project root directory
  - Run `npm start` from terminal in the project root directory.
 The program will now launch.
-(You can also specify the port by changine the `const PORT` value)
+(You can also specify the port by changing the `const PORT` value)